-It is likely that if you live in London you will see people who are homeless.
-We can often feel powerless to help in these situations, but there are things that you can do.
+It is likely that if you live in London, you will see people who are homeless.
+In these situations we often feel powerless to help, but there are things that you can do.

 First, if the person needs urgent medical attention or you believe they are under 18 years of age, call 999.
 If that is not the case, consider the following:

 StreetLink helps the public to connect people sleeping rough with local support services.
 You can use their website or app to send an alert if you see someone sleeping rough.
 An outreach team will then visit the person at the location you have identified and link them to services providing short- and long-term accommodation, like ours.

 It is lonely and isolating living on the streets.
 While it wont fix the problem, saying hello and having a conversation with someone can make a big difference and provide a meaningful boost.

 It can help to know what support homeless people are entitled to – there is very often something.